-The Skills and Engagement Advisory Board (SEAB) met on the 8th July at the UK Astronomy Technology Centre.
+The Skills and Engagement Advisory Board (SEAB) met on 8 July at the UK Astronomy Technology Centre.

 The Board were updated on STFC’s current activities, highlighting progress of the Higher Education and Research White Paper and Bill, John Womersley’s departure, planning subsequent to the EU referendum and updates on key strategies (including the Corporate Strategy).

 A detailed overview was provided on the recent growth in investment in Official Development Assistance (ODA) research activities, with a specific focus on the Newton Fund and Global Challenges Research Fund (GCRF).
 SEAB recommended exemplar training activities for consideration within the ODA research landscape.